 Our Animalistic Core

-Thinking of something that has been coined as "the human condition" - there seems to be an eternal tag of war between these two tendencies, tearing us between our divine predestination of creators and mini-gods on one side - and these primitive urges that are pulling us down towards the mother earth and her crude laws.
+Thinking of something that has been coined as "the human condition" -- there seems to be an eternal tag of war between these two tendencies within our nature, tearing us between our divine predestination of creators and mini-gods, on one side -- and these primitive urges that are pulling us down towards the mother earth and her crude laws.